cu-mkp/research-teaching-companion/content/resources/student-projects/fa24_ardila-javier_final-project_intertextuality.md

 [^5]: Jack Goody, *The Domestication of the Savage Mind* (Cambridge
     University Press, 1977), 103.

-[^6]: Chartier, *The Order of Books: Readers, Authors, and Libraries in
+[^6]: Roger Chartier, *The Order of Books: Readers, Authors, and Libraries in
     Europe Between the Fourteenth and Eighteenth Centuries* (Stanford, CA.: Stanford University Press, 1994), viii.
 Anthony Grafton, *Commerce with the Classics: Ancient Books and Renaissance Readers*